Meryembj/mimis-movie-oracle/README.md

 # Mimi’s Movie Oracle 🎥🔮

-A little magical project born from the eternal question: “What should I watch tonight?”
+When you're in the mood for a tarot reading AND a movie rec, at the same time.

-Powered by the universe, TMDB, and my own mystical algorithm, this app picks a random movie for you or lets you choose by genre and decade.
+Powered by the universe, TMDB, and my own mystical algorithm.
+This app reveals a movie you're meant to watch, along with a tarot card that holds a message you need to hear.

 # https://mimis-movie-oracle.vercel.app/